 This week, during an aside from the regular monotony of motels and cafes which makes up the uninteresting side of being on the road touring, an unexpected example of 'Forensic Playwork' - the act of reading and interpreting the physical signs that playing leaves behind - popped up.

-We visited a prison museum in country Victoria which was first built in the 1860s as a general prison it was quickly redesignated as a prison for the criminally insane - a role it continued to hold until as recently as the late 1980s.
+We visited a prison museum in country Victoria which was first built in the 1860s as a general prison but was quickly redesignated as a prison for the criminally insane - a role it continued to hold until as recently as the late 1980s.

-To say it is a grim building would be a slight understatement as it has changed little from its original.
+To say it is a grim building would be a slight understatement and it has changed little from its original.
 It is cold, dark and harsh and still bears some of the physical signs of its long history.
 For example, there are numerous pieces of graffiti scratched into the stone walls and buildings by long gone inmates, as well as the more general physical signs of extended use on everyday features such as obvious wear and tear marks on the most used parts of metal handrails and the heavily worn away steps on stone stairs.

-Outside, the guide on our tour pointed out one particular small patch of the tall, dark stone prison walls.
+Outside, the guide on our tour pointed out one particular small patch of tall, dark stone prison walls.
 This, he explained, was the only part of the exercise yard to receive sunlight throughout the whole day, so not surprisingly it proved to be a popular spot for generations of inmates to gather to escape the chills of winter days.
 They called it ‘The Leaning Wall.’

-While our guide was busy explaining this a girl in our party of about eight or nine years-old suddenly exclaimed, "Ooo look - the stone is all shiny here".
+While our guide was busy explaining all this a girl in our party of about eight or nine years-old suddenly exclaimed, "Ooo look - the stone is all shiny here".